 \section{Conclusion}

-In this paper, we proposed multiple, end-to-end ConvNets for action recognition from extremely low resolution videos (e.g. $16\times12$ pixels).
+In this paper, we proposed multiple, end-to-end ConvNets for action recognition from extremely low resolution videos (e.g., $16\times12$ pixels).
 We proposed multiple eLR ConvNet architectures, each leveraging and fusing spatial and temporal information.
 Further, in order to leverage HR videos in training we incorporated eLR-HR coupling to learn an intelligent mapping between the eLR and HR feature spaces.
 The effectiveness of this architecture has been validated on two datasets.
-We achieved superior results to state-of-the-art on the eLR-IXMAS and the eLR-HMDB datasets.
+We outperformed state-of-the-art methods on both eLR-IXMAS and eLR-HMDB datasets.